sysen-limited/grunt-cucumber-coverage/README.md

                 lines: 100,
                 statements: 100,
                 functions: 100,
-                branches: 100                               // all are percentages to use during checks },
+                branches: 100,                              // all coverage levels are percentages to use during checks
+                force: true                                 // when using tags checking is not performed, set force to still check coverage levels
+            },
             format: 'pretty',                               // showing output of feature execution (default: pretty)
             print: 'detail',                                // display results of coverage to console (default: summary)